ariameli/head-md-oracle-of-suits/code/2025-10-20/readme.md

-# Hello
+# Creative coding

-This is the folder for a p5.js exercise.
+This is the folder for p5.js testing and exercises.